Pre and Post Survey Insights: Driving Social Change Through Data

 Understanding Post Training Surveys

-Post training surveys are crucial tools for evaluating the effectiveness of training programs and gathering feedback from participants.
-They help organizations like FutureSkills Academy assess the impact of their courses and identify areas for improvement.
+Post-training surveys are valuable tools for evaluating the success of training programs and collecting feedback from participants.
+They are essential for organizations like FutureSkills Academy to assess the impact of their courses and pinpoint areas for improvement.

 Key Objectives of Post Training Surveys: